Good Shepherd Entertainment: Founding (2011–2012)

-Crowdfunding (2012–2013)
+Crowdfunding (2012–2017)

 Gambitious' crowdfunding platform was opened on 25 September 2012.
 The platform was described as a hybrid crowd-finance platform and indie publishing label.
 The first product featured on Gambitious' platform was to be a sequel to Mushroom Men.
 The first game featured became Train Fever instead.

 According to Wilson, the idea behind the company was to create "a platform that brings investors and developers together to create great games to their mutual benefit".
 In March 2013, Gambitious successfully closed their first equity-based crowdfunding campaign for Train Fever, which raised €250,000 from 640 international investors.

 Gambitious also experimented by offering pledging as a funding option on their platform.
 This resulted in a successful funding for charity SpecialEffect, which raised 113% of it target aimed towards purchasing specialised computers for severely disabled gamers that can be controlled using eye movement.

-Changes to crowdfunding (2015–2017)

 Due to international regulatory differences on the topic of equity-based crowdfunding, Gambitious was forced to restructure their model several times, leading to the eventual decision to officially separate from Symbid in February 2015 and transition into an independent game publisher.
 Between 2015 and 2017 Gambitious utilises an evolving set of crowd finance tools and techniques in order to fund their games.
 Whereby they rely on a private network of investors who invest alongside them under the same exact terms and conditions.
 In January 2016, Gambitious opened their network to new United States accredited and European investors.
-On 16 August 2017, Gambitious was rebranded as Good Shepherd Entertainment. and transitioned from a crowdfunding platform to a publisher collaborating with a private network of accredited investors upon request.
+On 16 August 2017, Gambitious was rebranded as Good Shepherd Entertainment and transitioned from a crowdfunding platform to a publisher collaborating with a private network of accredited investors upon request.
 The company also received a new investment by Advance/Newhouse, through which they opened new full-time positions.
 At this time, the company had 12 employees.

-Indie game publishing (2013–present)
+Indie game publishing (2017–present)

 Every game that Gambitious has signed on has been funded and released, with four of the first six titles delivering profits to investors in the first month following release.
 Gambitious had a core group of 30 investors.

 In 2019, Good Shepherd Entertainment partnered with Lionsgate Games and announced John Wick Hex.
 Paul Hanraets stated that Good Shepherd intends to focus on triple-I games and similar licence-holder collaborations.
 According to Hanraets, the company has access to popular pop-culture IPs like John Wick, which it will pair with experienced indie developers.

 In April 2019, Good Shepherd Entertainment acquired a majority stake in Artificer, a Warsaw based game development studio founded by the core team responsible for Hard West and Phantom Doctrine.
 Artificer consists of over 30 team-members who have previously worked on numerous titles including the Call of Juarez and the Dead Island series.

 Devolver Digital bought Good Shepherd on 7 January 2021.
 On January 31, 2024, 25 employees were laid off from Artificer with another 10-12 workers expected to be let go in the next few months.